History of Pomona College in Timeline

 In 1952, Pomona College established an exchange program with Fisk University, a historically black university in Tennessee.

-1956: Separation of Pomona and Claremont Men's College Athletics
+1956: Separation of Pomona and Claremont Men's College Teams

-In 1957, Frary Dining Hall (then part of the men's campus) was opened to women, marking the end of gender segregation in Pomona's residential life.
+In 1957, Frary Dining Hall, then part of the men's campus, opened to women, marking the beginning of the end of gender segregation in Pomona's residential life.

 1960: Genesis mural at Frary Dining Hall

-In 1960, the Genesis mural by Rico Lebrun was installed at Frary Dining Hall.
+In 1960, the Genesis mural by Rico Lebrun was installed in Frary Dining Hall, enhancing the hall's artistic significance.

-In the summer of 1964, students Laurie Mets and Bruce Elgin researched the frequency of the number 47 in nature.
-Professor Donald Bentley created a false proof that 47 was equal to all other integers.
-This led to '47' becoming a widespread meme at Pomona College.
+In the summer of 1964, Pomona College students Laurie Mets and Bruce Elgin began a research project to investigate the frequency of the number 47 in nature.
+Professor Donald Bentley then created a false mathematical proof that the number 47 was equal to all other integers.
+This led to the number becoming a widespread meme within the college, sparking a tradition.

 1969: Establishment of Black and Latino Studies Programs